-- 3.1 Statement of Net Assets Financial Position The statement of net assets financial position of an investment fund must disclose the following as separate line items, each shown at current value: - 1. cash, term deposits and, if not included in the statement of investment portfolio, short term debt instruments. - 2. investments. - 3. accounts receivable relating to securities issued. - 4. accounts receivable relating to portfolio assets sold.
+- Statement of Financial Position The statement of financial position of an investment fund must disclose the following as separate line items, each shown at current value: - 1. cash, term deposits and, if not included in the statement of investment portfolio, short term debt instruments.

-- 5. accounts receivable relating to margin paid or deposited on futures or forward contracts.

-- 6. amounts receivable or payable in respect of derivatives transactions, including premiums or discounts received or paid.

-- 7. deposits with brokers for portfolio securities sold short.

-- 8. accrued expenses.

-- 9. accrued incentive arrangements or performance compensation.

-- 10. portfolio securities sold short.

-- 11. liabilities for securities redeemed.

-- 12. liabilities for portfolio assets purchased.

-- 13. income tax payable.

-- 14. total equity or net assets and attributable to security holders' equity and, if applicable, for each class or series.

-- 15. total equity per security or net assets attributable to securityholders per security, or if applicable, per security of each class or series.

-- 3.2 Statement of OperationsComprehensive Income - The statement of operationscomprehensive income of an investment fund must disclose the following information as separate line items:

-- 1. dividend revenue.

-- 2. interest revenue.

-- 3. income from derivatives.

-- 4. revenue from securities lending.

-- 5. management fees, excluding incentive or performance fees.

-- 6. incentive or performance fees.

-- 7. audit fees.
+- 2. investments. - 3. accounts receivable relating to securities issued. - 4. accounts receivable relating to portfolio assets sold. - 5. accounts receivable relating to margin paid or deposited on futures or forward contracts. - 6. amounts receivable or payable in respect of derivatives transactions, including premiums or discounts received or paid. - 7. deposits with brokers for portfolio securities sold short. - 8. accrued expenses. - 9. accrued incentive arrangements or performance compensation. - 10. portfolio securities sold short. - 11. liabilities for securities redeemed. - 12. liabilities for portfolio assets purchased. - 13. income tax payable. - 14. total equity or net assets attributable to securityholders and, if applicable, for each class or series. - 15. total equity per security or net assets attributable to securityholders per security, or if applicable, per security of each class or series. - Statement of Comprehensive Income The statement of comprehensive income of an investment fund must disclose the following information as separate line items: - 1. dividend revenue. - 2. interest revenue. - 3. income from derivatives. - 4. revenue from securities lending. - 5. management fees, excluding incentive or performance fees. - 6. incentive or performance fees. - 7. audit fees.

 - 8. directors' or trustees' fees.

 - 8.1 independent review committee fees.

 - 9. custodial fees.

 - 10. legal fees.

 - 10.1 commissions and other portfolio transaction costs.

 - 11. securityholder reporting costs.

-- 12. capital tax.[repealed]
+- 12. [repealed]

 - 13. amounts that would otherwise have been payable by the investment fund that were waived or paid by the manager or a portfolio adviser of the investment fund.

-- 14. provision for income tax.
+- 14. income tax.

+- 15. [repealed]

+- 16. realized gains or losses.

+- 17. unrealized gains or losses.

+- 17.1 if recognized as an expense, distributions, showing separately the amount distributed out of net investment income and out of realized gains on portfolio assets sold.

+- 18. increase or decrease in total equity from operations, or in net assets attributable to securityholders from operations, excluding distributions, and, if applicable, for each class or series.

+- 19. increase or decrease in total equity from operations per security, or in net assets attributable to securityholders from operations, excluding distributions, per security or, if applicable, per security of each class or series.

+- Statement of Changes in Financial Position - The statement of changes in financial position of an investment fund must disclose, for each class or series, the following as separate line items:

-- 15. net investment income or loss for the period.
+- 1. total equity or net assets attributable to securityholders at the beginning of the period.

+- 2. [repealed]

-- 16. realized gains or losses. - 17. unrealized gains or losses. - 17.1 if recognized as an expense, distributions, showing separately the amount distributed out of net investment income, out of realized gains on portfolio assets sold, and return of capital. - 18. increase or decrease innet assetsfrom operationsin total equity from operations, or in net assets attributable to securityholders (excluding distributions) from operations, and, if applicable, for each class or series. - increase or decrease in total equity from operations per security, or in net assets attributable to securityholders (excluding distributions) from operations per security, or, if applicable, per security of each class or series. - 3.3 Statement of Changes in Net AssetsFinancial Position The statement of changes in net assetsfinancial position of an investment fund must disclose, for each class or series, the following as separate line items: - 1. total equity or net assets attributable to securityholders at the beginning of the period to which the statement applies. - 2. increase or decrease in net assets from operations.[repealed] - 3. proceeds from the issuance of securities of the investment fund. - 4. aggregate amounts paid on redemption of securities of the investment fund. - 5. securities issued on reinvestment of distributions. - 6. if not recognized as an expense, distributions, showing separately the amount distributed out of net investment income and, out of realized gains on portfolio assets sold, and return of capital. - 7. total equity or net assets attributable to securityholders at the end of the period-reported upon. - 3.4 Statement of CashflewsCash Flows The statement of cashflewsCash flows of an investment fund must disclose the following as separate line items: - 1. net investment income or loss.[repealed] - 2. proceeds of disposition of portfolio assets. - 3. payments for the purchase of portfolio assets. - 4. proceeds from the issuance of securities of the investment fund. - 5. aggregate amounts paid on redemption of securities of the investment fund. - 6. compensation paid in respect of the sale of securities of the investment fund.
+- 3. proceeds from the issuance of securities of the investment fund.

+- 4. aggregate amounts paid on redemption of securities of the investment fund. - 5. securities issued on reinvestment of distributions. - 6. if not recognized as an expense, distributions, showing separately the amount distributed out of net investment income and out of realized gains on portfolio assets sold. - 6.1 return of capital. - 7. total equity or net assets attributable to securityholders at the end of the period. - Statement of Cash Flows The statement of cash flows of an investment fund must disclose the following as separate line items: - 1. [repealed] - 2. proceeds of disposition of portfolio assets. - 3. payments for the purchase of portfolio assets. - 4. proceeds from the issuance of securities of the investment fund. - 5. aggregate amounts paid on redemption of securities of the investment fund. - 6. compensation paid in respect of the sale of securities of the investment fund.